 The Whiffenpoofs

-Back in 1907, five Yale students were performing weekly at Mory’s Temple Bar, a private club adjacent to the Yale campus.
-After going nameless for many performances, the group decided it was time for a name and one member suggested “The Whiffenpoofs ” – a name taken from a musical comedy playing on Broadway.
-The meaning of the word was not important.
-The group simply agreed that the name fit the mood of their performances and, in 1909, the Whiffenpoofs were born.
-Cole Porter, Yale class of 1913, is the most famous group member, writing three hundred songs while he was a student.
-As America’s oldest a cappella singing group, the Whiffenpoofs honor Porter by including some of his songs in each performance.
+In 1907, five Yale students were performing weekly at Mory’s Temple Bar, a private club adjacent to the Yale campus.
+After appearing without a name for around two years, the group decided it was time for a name and one member suggested “The Whiffenpoofs,” which was a musical comedy playing on Broadway at the time.
+The group agreed that the lighthearted moniker fit the mood of their performances, deciding that the meaning itself was unimportant, and in 1909 The Whiffenpoofs were born.

-The Whiffenpoofs continue to perform each Friday at Mory’s.
-Let’s hope their beautiful harmonies will be heard for another hundred years.
+As of this writing, The Whiffenpoofs continue to perform every Friday without fail at Mory’s Temple Bar.
+Let’s hope their beatific harmonies will be heard for at least 100 more years.

 (by Carol Starkey)